frederic-perez/AmE-dictionary/data/idioms.md

 __more fun than a barrel of monkeys__ Very fun, enjoyable, and funny. _I always have a great time when Katie’s around—she’s more fun than a barrel of monkeys!_
 __more often than not__ :four: Usually; as a rule. _Syn_ by and large, generally, mostly
 __more sinned against than sinner__ Less guilty or worthy of blame than others, especially those who have injured or laid such blame or guilt upon one. _I may be exploiting a loophole in how much I receive in social welfare payments, but given that my retirement fund was stolen from me by fraudulent investors, I’d say I’m more sinned against than sinner._
-__more so__ :two: To a greater degree (than something that has already been indicated). _I was exhausted after our flight, but my brother even more so—he fell asleep on the taxi ride to the hotel._
+__more so__ :three: To a greater degree (than something that has already been indicated). _I was exhausted after our flight, but my brother even more so—he fell asleep on the taxi ride to the hotel._
+__more than happy__ The phrase _more than happy_ is a common idiom that expresses a higher level of joy or satisfaction than just being “happy.”
+It conveys a sense of extreme contentment, delight, or pleasure.
-__more than meets the eye__
+__more than meets the eye__ :two::hammer:
 __morning person__
 __most of the time__ _Most of the time I do my breakfast._
 __mother hen__ _n_ A person who fusses over others in an overprotective manner.
 __mother lode__
+__mother__ _This mother really works._
 __mouth breather__ Someone who is dimwitted, foolish, or stupid; someone of low or stunted intelligence.
 Used as an insult. _That bully is a such a mouth breather, I bet he has the IQ of a rock._
 __mouth-breather__ _n_ A stupid-acting person. _I always end up with a mouth-breather on a blind date._
 __mouth-breathing__ (used before a noun) Dimwitted, foolish, or stupid; of low or stunted intelligence. _Maybe you wouldn’t have failed the exam if you weren’t such a mouth-breathing nincompoop!_